aubreyrjones/iblisvm/docs/instructions.md

 THREADS and SEGMENTS
 --------

-Each IBLIS CPU is capable of executing a large number of simultaneous threads of execution.
+A IBLIS CPU is capable of executing a large number of simultaneous threads of execution.
+The CPU executes one instruction in each thread in turn, round robin fashion.

-However, each thread is restricted to a single memory segment selected when the thread is launched.
+Each thread is restricted to a single memory segment selected when the thread is launched.
 Each segment is a complete IBLIS address space.
+[Possible restriction: Less than complete amount of memory.]

 REGISTERS
 ---------

-Each IBLIS thread has 256 registers, of which 255 are general purpose.
-They are addressed by their index, starting at 0.
+Each IBLIS thread has 256 registers, of which 254 are general purpose.
+They are addressed by their index, starting at 0 and written as "r[n]" where n is the register index.

 Register 0 is the instruction pointer for the thread.
+Throughout the execution of an instruction, r[0] will contain the address of the currenly-executing instruction.

+[Possible expansion: Register 255 is the error trap register.
+See "error handling".]

 All registers are 32 bits.
 For all arithmetic and comparison operations, the contents of the registers are treated as SIGNED